631 Procurement and Contract Standards

 Last Reviewed: July 2019.

-References: Policies 12 Conflict of Interest; 135 Solicitation and Acceptance of Gifts; 154 Publications; 600 Approval of Agreements - Delegation of Authority/Signature Authorization; 630 Procurement and Contracts Policy; 632 Purchasing Card (PCard) Program; 661 Meals and Refreshments for Both On and Off Campus; 662 Food Service Provided - Self-Catered or Off-Campus Vendor; 685 Disposal of Surplus Property; 940 Use of Electronic Signatures; T.C.A. § 12-3-312.
+References: Policies 12 Conflict of Interest; 135 Solicitation and Acceptance of Gifts; 154 Publications; 600 Approval of Agreements - Delegation of Authority/Signature Authorization; 630 Procurement and Contract Policy; 632 Purchasing Card (PCard) Program; 661 Food and Beverages; 685 Disposal of Surplus Property; 940 Use of Electronic Signatures; T.C.A. § 12-3-312.